Simucube/simucube-docs.github.io/docs/Tuner/index.md

 # Simucube Tuner Software

-Tuner is the configuration sofware tool for Simucube Link based devices, such as ActivePedal, wireless steering wheels and simucube 2 wheelbases.
+Tuner is the configuration software tool for Simucube Link based devices, such as Active Pedal, wireless steering wheels and Simucube 2 wheelbases.

 ![](overview/assets/Overview.png)